 What a great way to combine the flavors of our cold(ish) mountains and our beautiful coast!

-And to add a bit of my own culinary heritage I added thyme, an obligatory ingredient in soups and stews in the northwest of the Dominican Republic, where I hail from.
+To add a bit of my own culinary heritage I added thyme, an obligatory ingredient in soups and stews in the northwest of the Dominican Republic, where I hail from.

 The result of all this mixing?
-A creamy soup, light but filling and with a very refreshing taste provided by the ginger, and the earthy tones of fresh thyme.
+A creamy soup, light, but filling, and with a very refreshing taste provided by the ginger, and the earthy tones of fresh thyme.

-- 1 large onion, cubed
+- 1 onion large, cubed

 - 3 sprigs of fresh thyme or 1/2 teaspoon of dry leaves

 Sauteing vegetables: Heat the oil in a large pot over low heat.
 Add ginger and cook and stir for a minute.
 Add onion and thyme and cook and stir until onion becomes translucent.
-Stir in carrot and celeriac, cook over low heat for 5 minutes, stir often to prevent them from burning or sticking to the pan.
+Stir in carrot and celeriac, cook over low heat for 5 minutes, stir often to prevent them from burning or sticking to the bottom.

-- Add vegetable stock, cook over low heat until the vegetables are tender.
+Boiling: Add vegetable stock, cook over low heat until the vegetables are tender.
 Remove from the heat and let it cool to room temperature.

 Blending: Remove the thyme sprigs and blend to desired smoothness (I prefer it not too "creamy").